 Common rodents in Geelong homes and commercial properties

-- Norway rat – Rattus norvegicus: also known as sewer rat, brown rat, and wharf rat.
+- Norway rat – Rattus norvegicus: also known as sewer, brown, and wharf rat.
 This stocky blunt-nosed rat is slightly larger than the roof rat.
 It makes burrows, has small close-set ears, a tail shorter than the head and body combined.

 - Roof rat – Rattus rattus: also known as ship rat and black rat – it has a slender body and a tail as long as the body and head combined.

-- House mouse – Mus musculus or Mus domesticus: This rodent is small and slender, with a slightly pointed nose, protruding black eyes and big, lightly haired ears.
+- House mouse – Mus musculus or Mus domesticus: This rodent is small and slender with a slightly pointed nose, protruding black eyes and big, light-haired ears.
 The tail is almost hairless; some mice have white feet, and jumping mice have white bellies.